rust-lang/rustc-dev-guide/src/building/compiler-documenting.md

 # Documenting rustc

-You might want to build documentation of the various components available like the standard library.
-There’s two ways to go about this.
+You might want to build documentation of the various components available, like the standard library.
+There are two ways to go about this.
-You can run rustdoc directly on the file to make sure the HTML is correct, which is fast.
-Alternatively, you can build the documentation as part of the build process through x.py.
+You can run `rustdoc` directly on the file to make sure the HTML is correct, which is fast.
+Alternatively, you can build the documentation as part of the build process through `x.py`.
 Both are viable methods since documentation is more about the content.

 ## Document everything

-This uses the beta rustdoc, which usually but not always has the same output as stage 1 rustdoc.
+This uses the beta `rustdoc`, which usually, but not always, has the same output as stage1 `rustdoc`.

 ```bash
 ./x.py doc